epsilon537/boxlambda/docs/software/boxlambda-os/forth/stack-notation.md

 `f`: a boolean flag (0=false, non-zero=true)

-`any` : a variable number arguments is taken from or put on the data stack.
-E.g. `: printf ( any addr u -- )`.
+`any` : a variable number of arguments is taken from or put on the data stack.
+For example, `: printf ( any addr u -- )`.

-Often, I'll use short descriptive words to name stack items: `buf`, `buflen`, `fil`,...
+I often use short descriptive names for stack items: `buf`, `buflen`, `fil`, etc.

 ## Stack signature of a Word taking data from the Input Stream

 - `: foo ( "text" n -- )`

 `Foo` takes text from the input stream.
-An accompanying comments clarifies how much text to take: up to a specific delimiter, a token, one character...
+An accompanying comment clarifies how much text to take: up to a specific delimiter, a token, one character...
 `Foo` takes one number from the data stack.
 It does not put any items on the data stack.

 - `: foo" ( "text" -- )`